o3de/o3de.org/content/docs/atom-guide/features/cas.md

 You can also add `ContrastAdaptiveSharpening.pass` to a custom pipeline.

 To use CAS to improve the quality of your image with TAA, run the `ContrastAdaptiveSharpening.pass` after the `Taa.pass`.

+## Issues and improvements

+In the future, the **O3DE Editor** will support a CAS component, making it easier to configure CAS in your scene.